awb8593/Monkey-Rental-Service/docs/DesignDoc.md

 ### View Tier
-> _Provide a summary of the View Tier UI of your architecture.
-> Describe the types of components in the tier and describe their
-> responsibilities.
-This should be a narrative description, i.e. it has
-> a flow or "story line" that the reader can follow._

-> _You must also provide sequence diagrams as is relevant to a particular aspects
-> of the design that you are describing.
-For example, in e-store you might create a
-> sequence diagram of a customer searching for an item and adding to their cart.
-> Be sure to include an relevant HTTP reuqests from the client-side to the server-side
-> to help illustrate the end-to-end flow._

 When opening the website UI, the first thing a user will see is the Login Page Component which will give an option to enter your username or create a new one.
 If the username "admin" is typed, the Owner Features Page will be opened.
 This page contains a user interface which allows the admin to update monkey information, create a new monkey for the estore, or delete a monkey from the estore.